 In 1997 I was creating editorial cartoons for the University of Nevada Las Vegas newspaper “The Rebel Yell”.
 Not long after the above cartoon was published complaints from offended readers began to reach the offices of the Rebel Yell.
 The cartoon was inspired by a controversial decision by the school board of Oakland to recognize Ebonics as a primary language.
-It had kick-started a national debate.
-I felt a need to respond.
+It had kick-started a debate so naturally, I felt a need to respond.
 My cartoon had clearly hit a raw nerve with this irony-steeped piece.
 Multiple allegations of racism provoked the newspaper’s staff to publicly back me, whilst I drew another cartoon and offered explanations to as many people as possible by letter and phone.
 My attempts to explain my intent fell on deaf ears.
 I realize now that I was misguided and that my attempt was amateurish and poorly expressed.
 But it was this letter from Pulitzer Prize-winning cartoonist Berkeley Breathed in response to a request for guidance that provided the advice I needed.
 I learned a big lesson about communication that day.
 Being allowed to have your work published is a privilege that shouldn’t be taken lightly.
 I still consider his advice to this day.
 Below is his response to my letter asking him for advice.

 June 3, 1997